Olena-P/camper-rentals/README.md

 # Camper Rentals

-A web application for camper rentals in Ukraine.
+A web application for camper rentals in Ukraine, using MockAPI to fetch data instead of implementing a custom backend.
+All business logic was handled on the frontend.

 ## Links